ZeXtras/universal-dialer/Readme.md

 Due to the great variety of PBX systems, each with its own API, it's not possible to create a zimlet with standardized setup instructions.

-The purpose of this zimlet is to collect most type of PBX systems and allow to originate a call through a SIP phone in the easiest way.
+The purpose of this zimlet is to support as many PBX systems as possible allowing to originate a call through a SIP phone in the easiest way.

 ##Supported PBX systems